sharwinbobde/sharwinbobde.github.io/README.md

 #### Novel Hand Gesture Recognition System using a Sensor Integrated Hand Glove
 *Nov 2017 - June 2019*
 A rubber glove with PVDF sensors used for recognizing motion (patent pending).
 PCB designed in Proteus, assembled with Microcontroller, Wi-Fi module, Analog MUX, voltage regulators, FFC connectors.
-A wirelessly connected computer runs an app with interface for classifiers in R. Filed patent 201821020983 A.
+A wirelessly connected computer runs an app with an interface for classifiers in R. Filed patent 201821020983 A.

 #### Depression Detection and Scaling System
 *Aug 2017 - Dec 2017*